• Skip to primary navigation

 1. Bring in the Holiday Spirit: One of my favorite ways to ring in the holiday spirit is to make as many Christmas cookies as my oven can handle (and when my oven can’t handle anymore, then I make these Pizzelle cookies instead).
 Try out this recipe for a fun and unique holiday cookie that you will love!

 2. The Walnut Filling: Mmmm I would eat the walnut filling of this cookie recipe by itself if I could!
 It’s THAT delicious!
-The walnuts combined with sugar and milk absolutely steal the show on this cookie.
-Try it out and let me know what you think!
+The walnuts combined with sugar and milk steal the show on this cookie.
+Try the walnut cookies out and let me know what you think!
+If you’re not a fan of walnuts, try these Benne Wafers made with sesame seeds!

 3. Walnuts: Use unroasted, unsalted walnuts.